Modified Newtonian dynamics: Missing mass problem

-Option (1) leads to the dark matter hypothesis; option (2) leads to MOND.
+The first option leads to the dark matter hypothesis; the second option leads leads to alternative theories of gravitation like MOND.

+MOND was proposed in 1983 and has been significantly revised ever since.
+By 2004 Jacob Bekenstein produced a relativistically correct version TeVeS that adds two additional fields and three free parameters to general relativity.
+The ΛCDM incorporating dark matter and MOND incorporating alternative gravity have different arenas of success.
+At the large scale of cosmology, galaxy clusters and galaxy formation, ΛCDM has been very successful.
+MOND is able to describe galaxy scale astronomical observations but fails as a model for cosmology.

+Milgrom's law

 The basic premise of MOND is that while Newton's laws have been extensively tested in high-acceleration environments (in the Solar System and on Earth), they have not been verified for objects with extremely low acceleration, such as stars in the outer parts of galaxies.
 This led Milgrom to postulate a new effective gravitational force law (sometimes referred to as "Milgrom's law") that relates the true acceleration of an object to the acceleration that would be predicted for it on the basis of Newtonian mechanics.
 This law, the keystone of MOND, is chosen to reproduce the Newtonian result at high acceleration but leads to different ("deep-MOND") behavior at low acceleration: